Net-Burst.Net

 Emotionally wounded people cannot help but be highly sensitive.
 Words hit them like whips.
 It is vital that they be treated verbally with the careful tenderness you would use if you were dressing gaping physical wounds.
 Once we understand the seriousness of emotional wounds, it’s surprisingly easy to employ the Christlike graces of turning the other cheek and using the soft answer that turns away wrath.
 When we realize an outburst is just the pain talking, we no longer take it to heart.
 Only a fool takes personally the actions of someone drunk with pain.

 It could be helpful to preface one’s remarks to a sensitive alter with, “I approve of you.
 I believe in you and think the world of you.
-So nothing I say should ever be interpreted as a put down or rejection.”
+So nothing I say should ever be interpreted as a put-down or rejection.”
 Such wording helps keep alters from jumping to wrong conclusions, and frees them up to understand what you are really saying.

 Simple things like tucking young alters into bed at night, reading them age-appropriate books that they like, giving them special time to be alone with their toys, putting their favorite sweater under the pillow, or letting them hold it while they sleep, can go a long way to provide the security from which healing flows.
 Another important thing is to defend your alters if they are ever threatened or criticized.
 If they publicly say or write something you approve, try to publicly honor their statement.
 If they receive criticism, be diplomatic but stand by your alters.
 Never betray their trust by revealing their secrets – or even their existence – until they are ready to do this themselves.